DataSystemsGroupUT/Benchmarking-Deep-Learning-Frameworks/README.md

  ## Experiment Logging:
-  there exist 3 files for logging the resources during the experiment: CPU log, GPU Log, memory Log.<br />
+  There exist 3 files for logging the resources during the experiment: CPU log, GPU Log, memory Log.<br />

 ## How to run?
  1- Install the environment for each framework using the installation  guide <br />